AREAS OF KNOWLEDGE

 This Statement is False

-Platonists vs. Formalists written assignment
+Platonists and Formalists

-4. THE ARTS
+5. THE ARTS

-Non-linguistic forms of representation: Shostakovich 8th string quartet
+Shostakovich 8th string quartet

 Picasso’s lie and Coleridge's willing suspension of disbelief